sara-nl/clouddocs/image_download.markdown

 > **NOTE:**
 >
-> Because the `image` you want to download is likely larger than the average space available in an _AppMarket_'s _appliance_ sole `image`, we will attach an extra Ceph _Datablock_ to the _Utility VM_ so that we can create the large file with the contents of the `image` in there.
+> Because the `image` you want to download is likely larger than the average space available in an _Apps_ _appliance_ sole `image`, we will attach an extra Ceph _Datablock_ to the _Utility VM_ so that we can create the large file with the contents of the `image` in there.
 This means, in turn, that you must have enough quota available in the Ceph `datastore`.
 You can view your current quotas on the UI itself.
-From the [_User_ view](user-interface), click on the _Infrastructure_ tab from the main menu on the left, and then _Datastores_ under it.
+From the [_User_ view](user-interface), click on the _Storage_ tab from the main menu on the left, and then _Datastores_ under it.
 You should see there a list with all the `datastores` you have access to.
 If the quota you see there is not enough to fit a whole copy of the `image` you want to download, then please get in contact with us: [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl).

-1. **On the UI:** Go to the _AppMarket_ and import an _appliance_ you feel comfortable with (detailed instructions in [our General Start article](general-start)).
+1. **On the UI:** Go to the _Apps_ option in the _Storage_ section and import an _appliance_ you feel comfortable with (detailed instructions in [our General Start article](general-start)).
 We will be using CentOS 7 throughout this guide.
 1. **On the UI:** Create a new empty `datablock image` in the Ceph `datastore` that is big enough to fit a copy of your `image` (detailed instructions in [our Datablocks article](create-datablocks)).
 Let's give this `datablock image` the name **wagon**.
 1. **On the UI:** Make sure that you **edit the `template`** you have just imported from the _appliance_ so that you:
  * **in the _Storage_ tab:** include a `disk` with the newly created empty `datablock image` (the _wagon_).